 So while I agreed that from a religious perspective that those words were arguably the best words I had ever heard, I also came to the realization that I had said lots of words that I loved and that had helped me grow as a person.

-“I don’t know” is one of those phrases I wouldn’t consider great but in regard to how great they have made my life, am aroused to add them at least to the top 5 list for the greatest things I ever said.
+“I don’t know” is one of those phrases I wouldn’t consider great but in regard to how great they have made my life, am aroused to add them at least to the top 5 list for the greatest words I ever said.

 You see, by admitting that I didn’t know the result was that at times I was mocked, made fun of and in rare but memorable times referred to as “daft” but It didn’t kill me.